 - Different heights

 They also come in different materials.
-You can choose from a steel aviary or a timber, it depends on personal preference.
+You can choose from a steel aviary or a timber, it depends on personal preference and budget.

 Step 3 Location & Weather